dottjt/plastic/chapters/04-depression.md

 <!-- Takes drugs -->

 Maybe I'd feel better after a wake n' bake.
 Yeah, that's what I needed.
 It was time to degrade.
 I safely kept my weed in a glass-jar amongst all the .

-I prompted checked to see how my Bitcoin was doing.
-It wasn't looking good, but it was too late to stop now.
+I always used a bong, made of a retrofitted gatorade bottle and cut government piping.

 I put on my headphones and